 Aqueous Crystalline Penicillin G (IV) - Thrombophlebitis

-- Neurotoxicity at high doses—especially in patients with renal dysfunction—and hyperkalemia or hypernatremia at high doses (depending on formulation)
+- Neurotoxicity at high doses—especially in people with renal dysfunction—and hyperkalemia or hypernatremia at high doses (depending on formulation)

 |